 You need a base layer/ underwear layer that helps wick sweat off your skin.

-Next you want a middle layer/ insulating layer to help retain body heat and protect you from the cold. (fleece jacket)
+Next, you want a middle layer/ insulating layer to help retain body heat and protect you from the cold. (fleece jacket)

-It’s important that you wear appropriate foot attire and take extra precautions because the trails can be snowy or icy.
+You must wear appropriate foot attire and take extra precautions because the trails can be snowy or icy.